 When you need medical attention, it’s important to know where you should go for care.
 Morris Hospital & Healthcare Centers offers different levels of care depending on the severity of your condition.
 Using the appropriate level of care whenever possible may save time and money.
-Our levels of walk-in care are as follows:
+Our levels of walk-in care are as follows: (Click here to see our restrictions and precautions in place due to COVID-19)

 WHERE TO GO: